Is dropshipping the new greenwashing?

 3 – Who they are

-3 – You won’t learn much about who they are, their story or about what they do and how they do it.
-On a dropshipping website, there will be a pretty impersonal about page, which again, will feel generic and they will be evasive about how the stuff they sell is made.
+You won’t learn much about who they are, their story or about what they do.
+Or how they do it.
+On a dropshipping website, there will be a pretty impersonal about page, which again, will feel generic.
+They will be evasive about how the stuff they sell is made.
 In comparison, people who have their own brand or their store are proud of it.
 They are eager to introduce themselves, tell the story of their business and share their values.
 They are transparent about their supply chain, their business practices and the materials they use, because guess what?
 When you use sustainable materials and are sweatshop-free, it’s a selling point.

 They will often claim to donate a percentage of their profit to NGOs and charities, because it makes them look good, but they won’t tell which ones.
 That way we can’t check!

 You can reverse image search what they’re selling.
 Dropshippers rarely take their own product pictures because they never physically handle them.
 That search will often take you to websites like Wish, Aliexpress or eBay, where the same product will be available for a lot less.
 However, it is becoming common for them to have their own stock and take pictures themselves.
 This tip alone won’t be enough.

 Last but not least, sometimes it can be a little tricky to tell the difference between a scammy dropshipping operation and a simple multi-brand website.
 The drop shipper will make it look like the design is theirs and they will sell it for way more than it’s actually worth.
 Worse, they might even be selling counterfeight luxury goods!
 On the other hand, a multi-brand store will display the brands and sell the items for about the same price.
 The last little detail that can give them away is that goods that are truly sustainable are usually branded, especially clothing and accessories.